 - Switching Programme Delivery Group

-Attendance at the industry working groups is by invitation only.
-If you would like further information about the issues being discussed at any of these meetings, please get in touch.
+If you want to attend or would like further information about the issues being discussed at any of these meetings, please get in touch.

 To guide our assessment of the options being developed for the new switching arrangements, we’ve developed design principles.